1337w0rm/YeetMeet/README.md

 ## Deploy to Local Machine and Server

-> Set ENVIRONMENT VARIABLES according to [config.py](https://github.com/1337w0rm/YeetMeet/blob/master/config.py) OR
+> Set ENVIRONMENT VARIABLES according to VARIABLES in [config.py](https://github.com/1337w0rm/YeetMeet/blob/master/config.py) OR
 See [How to edit config.py](https://github.com/1337w0rm/YeetMeet/issues/3#issuecomment-694277739)